 Now that you know the basics, let’s walk you through the steps to get a vanity phone number.

-Step One: Choose Your Carrier
+1. Choose Your Vanity Number Carrier

 To ensure you’re working with a quality, trusted carrier, never do business with any toll offering to sell you an existing vanity number.
 Attempting to buy or sell existing vanity numbers is called “number brokering,” and is prohibited by the FCC.